KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/README.md

          </activity>

-Second, prepare your activity to recieve the data sent by other app through the intent by doing the following steps:
+Second, prepare your activity to receive the data sent by other app through the intent by doing the following steps:
 1. Get a reference of the intent
 2. Get the action sent along with the intent.
-You could ignore this if your activity recieves only one action.
+You could ignore this if your activity receives only one action.
 3. Get the data type sent along with the intent by calling getType() on the intent reference.
 2. Get the data sent along with the intent by calling getExtra() on the intent reference.
-3. Perform your custom business logic to show or deal with the data recieved to meet the user's expectations
+3. Perform your custom business logic to show or deal with the data received to meet the user's expectations

 Here is a code snippet for an activity allowing more than one Action, This snippet has been taken from Android Documentation